Sherman County, Oregon: Government and infrastructure

 The Northern Oregon Regional Corrections Facility (Norcor), a short-term jail, serves Sherman, Gilliam, Hood River, and Wasco counties.
 Although Sherman County is located in Central Oregon, its politics are more-aligned with the eastern parts of the state with most of its voters being affiliated with the Republican Party.
 No Democrat has carried this county in a presidential election since Lyndon Johnson in 1964.
 The last time a Democrat had won over 400 votes here was in 1996 with Bill Clinton, who lost the county to Bob Dole by a margin of 32 votes.

 Economy

 Sherman County is predominantly an agricultural county, its economy receiving some aid from ranching and tourism.
 Its farms primarily produce wheat and barley.
 It is also home to the Biglow Canyon Wind Farm, the largest project of its kind in Oregon.

+Press reports indicate the county workforce is fewer than one thousand.
+Of these, 143 are employed by the federal government, the highest proportion of any county in the state.